toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/lenses-and-prisms-in-swift/index.md

 ---
 type: post
-slug: lenses-and-prisms-in-swift
 title: Lenses and prisms in Swift
 description: Beginner's guide about optics in Swift.
 Learn how to use lenses and prisms to manipulate objects using a functional approach.
 publication: 2022-08-12 16:20:00
-tags: Swift, lenses, optics
+tags:
+    - design-pattern
 authors:
     - tibor-bodecs
 ---

 ## Understanding optics